unofficial-rev-port/REVHubInterface/README.md

 This is a community continuation of the software, updating to newer underlying technologies (e.g. porting from Python 2 to Python 3), adding features, and porting to more platforms (Linux and macOS, in addition to Windows).

 ## Installing the software

-(note: binaries are not available yet, this is a placeholder) Start by downloading the latest version of the software from [the Releases page](https://github.com/unofficial-rev-port/REVHubInterface/releases).
-An `.exe` is provided for Windows systems, an AppImage for Linux systems, and a `.DMG` for macOS.
+Start by downloading the latest version of the software from [the Releases page](https://github.com/unofficial-rev-port/REVHubInterface/releases).
+An `.exe` is provided for Windows systems, a Flatpak for Linux systems (soon to be published on Flathub), and a `.DMG` for macOS.
-Alternately, download from Flatpak (TODO) or from PyPi (just needs publishing) PyPi installation steps:
+Alternately, you can download it from PyPi:

-1. Install Python3
+1. Install Python 3
 2. Run `pip install REVHubInterface` to install
-3. Finally, run `python -m REVHubInterface` to run the app
+3. Finally, run `python3 -m REVHubInterface` to run the app

 Firmware updates require installing a driver.

 - Windows: The newest versions of Windows should automatically install the required USB drivers.
 Alternatively, you can download the latest drivers from the [FTDI VCP website](https://www.ftdichip.com/Drivers/VCP.htm).
-- Linux: The latest `libftdi.so` is provided in the download, no additional action should be necessary.
+- Linux: The latest `libftdi` is provided in the Flatpak.
+If installing via PyPI instead, you will need to install `libftdi` yourself.
+On Ubuntu and derivitaves, this can be installed with `sudo apt install libftdi1`.
+The package name may be similar on other distributions.
-- macOS: (TODO: figure out; ~~`brew install libftdi` doesn't seem to make the error go away.~~ UPDATE: Will be fixed when https://github.com/lsgunth/pyft232/pull/22 is merged and published, in the mean time we should manually apply the change in our releases that have the library bundled.
+- macOS: (TODO: figure out; ~~`brew install libftdi` doesn't seem to make the error go away.~~ UPDATE: https://github.com/lsgunth/pyft232/pull/22 is merged but not yet published, in the mean time we should manually apply the change in our releases that have the library bundled.
 Also, should we bundle `libftdi1.dylib` and its dependencies, or request users install it via Homebrew themselves?)

 ## Connecting and Controlling an Expansion Hub